jessepav/lacygoill-wiki-backup/vim/popup.md

     "\ don't fill the empty cells in the title line with these characters: `═`
     \ borderchars: [' '],

-Could we achieve the same in Nvim with virtual text?
-I don't think so, because virtual text can't shadow buffer text (can it?).
-Could we create another float for the title?

 ## Document how to create a buffer-relative popup.

 Create a dummy text property at the desired position in the buffer, then use the `textprop` key in the options passed to `popup_create()`.

-Find a way to implement sth equivalent in Nvim.
-I think you could use `'bufpos': [12, 34]`.
-If so,  update your library  functions so  that they can  create buffer-relative popups/floats; it would be useful to  create tooltips which follow the text they document.

 ## I don't understand this excerpt from `:h preview-popup`: